 III.
-AWARD INFORMATION
+Award Information

-NSF anticipates that approximately \$63 million will be available for new awards in this program per fiscal year.
-Grants may be awarded in a variety of sizes and durations, with approximately 40% of available funds allocated for Level 1 and Capacity-Building projects and 60% of available funds allocated for Level 2 and 3 projects.
-The estimated program budget, number of awards, and average award size/duration are subject to the availability of funds and the quality of proposals received
+NSF anticipates that approximately \$61 million will be available for new awards in this program per fiscal year.
+Grants may be awarded in a variety of sizes and durations, with approximately 40% of available funds allocated for ICT: Capacity-Building projects, IUSE Level 1 projects, and conferences and workshops and 60% of available funds allocated for IUSE Level 2 and 3 projects.
+The estimated program budget, number of awards, and average award size/duration are subject to the availability of funds and the quality of proposals received.